-During the fiscal year ended November 30, 2020, the Copeland Dividend Growth Fund paid \$36,116 in fees associated with the Shareholder Service Plan.
-During the fiscal year ended November 30, 2020, the Copeland SMID Cap Dividend Growth Fund paid \$2,111 in fees associated with the Shareholder Service Plan.
+During the fiscal year ended November 30, 2022, the Copeland Dividend Growth Fund paid \$6,423 in fees associated with the Shareholder Service Plan.
+During the fiscal year ended November 30, 2022, the Copeland SMID Cap Dividend Growth Fund paid \$7,251 in fees associated with the Shareholder Service Plan.
+During the fiscal year ended November 30, 2022, the Copeland International Small Cap Fund did not have any fees associated with the Shareholder Service Plan during the fiscal year ended November 30, 2022, the Copeland International Small Cap Fund did not have any fees associated with the Shareholder Service Plan during the fiscal year ended November 30, 2022.